 - Ask your professors to put their recommendations in a sealed envelope with their signature across the flap, and include these in your final application.

-- If their process involves the mailing of hard copy applications, keep a copy for your records.
-Incredibly, things get lost in the mail.
+- If your program requires you to mail hard copy applications, keep a copy for your records.
+Things get lost in the mail!

-- You must apply for available scholarships in order to receive financial aid from the college.
+- If you're on Financial Aid you must apply for available scholarships in order to receive financial aid from the college.